-Over the last decade, we’ve invested over £10bn constructing our UK offshore wind farms.
+Over the last decade, we’ve invested over £15 billion constructing our UK offshore wind farms.
 This is helping to transform coastal communities across the UK through investment in local facilities, the creation of high-skilled jobs and apprenticeships, and the development of competitive, export-orientated local supply chains.

 While we create thousands of jobs during the construction phase, we also offer long-term, skilled work in the UK coastal towns where we base our operations such as Barrow and Grimsby.
 There are currently over 600 people working out of Grimsby, our largest Operations Hub in the UK, and we expect that number to grow.